EpsilonSolutions/netscaler-command-reference/docs/audit/audit-syslogpolicy/audit-syslogpolicy.md

 Name for the policy.
 Must begin with a letter, number, or the underscore character (_), and must consist only of letters, numbers, and the hyphen (-), period (.) pound (#), space ( ), at sign (@), equals (=), colon (:), and underscore characters.
 Cannot be changed after the syslog policy is added.
 The following requirement applies only to the NetScaler CLI:
-If the name includes one or more spaces, enclose the name in double or single quotation marks (for example, ?my syslog policy? or ?my syslog policy).
+If the name includes one or more spaces, enclose the name in double or single quotation marks (for example, "my syslog policy" or 'my syslog policy').

 <b>rule</b>
 Name of the NetScaler named rule, or a default syntax expression, that defines the messages to be logged to the syslog server.